 8. Falkland has one of the oldest rodeos in Canada

 The Falkland Stampede has been serving up fun for all ages for more than 103 years.
-It is one of the oldest stampedes in Canada and it is legendary.
-People come from all over the world to watch the professional cowboys at the Falkland stampede!
-This three-day rodeo takes place over the May long weekend.
-This year it will be May 20-23, 2023.
+It is one of the oldest and most legendary stampedes in Canada.
+People come from all over the world to watch the professional cowboys at the Falkland Stampede!
+This three-day rodeo takes place over the long weekend of May.
+This year, it will be May 17-19, 2024.
 Buy your tickets early to avoid disappointment.

 Shuswap Lake Houseboating

-Some call Shuswap Lake the houseboating capital of Canada.
+Some call Shuswap Lake the houseboat capital of Canada.
 There are plenty of marine parks and secluded family beaches to enjoy while on a houseboat.
-Nielson Beach a popular stop for nightlife.
+Nielson Beach is a popular stop for nightlife.

 Shuswap Wineries, Breweries, Cideries and Distillers